raphiq112/My-Final-Year-Project/README.md

 Documented candidly here (and in Chapter 5/6 of the thesis) rather than hidden, since they matter for interpreting results honestly:

-- **"XGBoost" in docs, `GradientBoostingRegressor` in code** — `xgboost` wasn't available in the training environment, so `GradientBoostingRegressor` was substituted as a near-equivalent gradient-boosted tree model.
-The thesis documents this explicitly.
 - **Official Reddit API access was rejected** — Reddit data is collected via Arctic Shift, a community-maintained archival mirror, instead of the official API.
 - **Small dataset (197 movies)** — limits how confidently the ablation study can isolate the marginal value of social sentiment features; results should be read as suggestive, not definitive.
 - **Rating R² is low (0.10–0.15, cross-validated)** and roughly flat across all feature configurations — audience rating is genuinely hard to predict from pre-release signals alone.